 Given an operator with experience and a reasonable level of effort, concrete scanning works extremely well.
 There are few alternatives that characterize the interior of a concrete slab as well as a GPR.
-Fromm Applied Technology, a professional geophysical consulting company (since 1985) owns and operates ground penetrating radar to characterize and image concrete.
+Geophysical Services LLC, a professional geophysical consulting company (since 1985) owns and operates ground penetrating radar to characterize and image concrete.
 The company’s service area covers the Midwest and includes cities like Chicago, Milwaukee, Madison, Green Bay, Marinette, Beloit, Minneapolis, La Cross, Rockford, Wausau, Marquette.
 The cost of the professional concrete scanning services are reasonable and competitive.

 Unlike some of the competitors, the company’s equipment can scan entire rooms, as well as small isolated areas.
 The concrete scanning services have successfully imaged difficult targets like concrete bolts used to fasten corrugated metal decking to I-beams, plastic pipe or braided PVC tubing covered with concrete, voids, cracks, and under good conditions sewer waste lines beneath a gravel base.
 Most of the time, the services are requested to locate or image post-tension cables, pipe, conduit, wiring, and re-bar.